Reviews You Can Rely On

 $110

 To start our review process, we researched more than 40 different drives.
-We chose twelve highly rated hard disk drives (HDD) and solid-state drives (SSD) that offer outstanding performance and high popularity.
+We chose 11 highly rated hard disk drives (HDD) and solid-state drives (SSD) that offer outstanding performance.
 We then purchased each one and began our comprehensive testing regiment.
 We tested read and write speeds using both sequential and random tests.
-We did this on PC and Mac computers, using all USB ports on each.
+We did this on PC and Mac computers, using all USB ports.
 Reported optimal rates are averaged using three different GB loads.
-We also performed "actual" speed tests where we dropped files of three different sizes, 1 GB, 5 GB, and 10 GB.
-Averaging these results, we learn how different "optimal" speeds can be from "actual" speeds.
-This really defines performance differences.
+We also performed “actual” speed tests where we dropped files of three different sizes: 1 GB, 5 GB, and 10 GB.
+Averaging these results, we learn how different “optimal” speeds can be from “actual” speeds.
+This defines performance differences.
 For any 'rugged' drive that claimed water, dust, pressure, or drop ratings, we actually tested it to see if they'd hold up.
 Yes, we even drove over two of them with a car!
 Finally, we weighed and measured each, so you have the info you need if you're shopping for a travel drive.

-Our external hard drive testing is divided across three rating metrics:
+Our external hard drive testing is divided into three rating metrics:

 • Read/Write Performance (60% of overall score weighting)